You're Making Me Hot-Hot-Hot

 " You're Making Me Hot-Hot-Hot" is a successful English language single by Swedish singer Linda Pritchard.
-She sang the song written by Pritchard took part in the Melodifestivalen 2010 in a bid to represent Sweden in the 2010 Eurovision Song Contest in Oslo.
+The song took part in the Melodifestivalen 2010 in a bid to represent Sweden in the Eurovision Song Contest 2010.

 On 14 October 2009 SVT had revealed the first 27 entries which the jury had selected, of a total of 2860 submissions to the contest.
 However, on 15 October 2009, it was announced that the song "Never Heard of Him", composed by Figge Boström and Anna Engh, was disqualified after it appeared briefly on Figge Boström's MySpace page.
 The song was replaced on 20 October 2009 by this song "You're Making Me Hot-Hot-Hot", written by Tobias Lundgren, Johan Fransson and Tim Larsson.

 Pritchard performed the song live on the first semi-final held on 6 February 2010 in Fjällräven Center, Örnsköldsvik in a strong dance number, joined on stage by six female backing dancers, with dancing typically being an integral part of her stage performance.
 The song however did not qualify for the finals coming 5th of 8 acts in the first semi-final.